damms005/laravel-multipay/README.md

 #### Step 1

 Send a `POST` request to `/payment/details/confirm` (`route('payment.show_transaction_details_for_user_confirmation')`).
-Check the [InitiatePaymentRequest](src/Http/Requests/InitiatePaymentRequest.php#L28) form request to know the values you are to post to this endpoint. (tip: you can also check [test-drive/pay.blade.php](views/test-drive/pay.blade.php))
+Check the [InitiatePaymentRequest](src/Http/Requests/InitiatePaymentRequest.php#L28) form request to know the values you are to post to this endpoint. (tip: you can also check [test-drive/pay.blade.php](views/test-drive/pay.blade.php)).

+> Tip: if you to store additional/contextual data with this payment, you can include such data in the request, in a field named `metadata`.
+The value must be a valid JSON string.

 #### Step 2